The Dutch 19 Neighborhood

 There are three must-try locations in the Financial District, despite its tendency to offer up a continually varying selection of exceptional dining experiences.
 First up is historical Delmonico’s.
 If you’re from the city, then you already know why.
 If not, this restaurant has served the likes of Theodore Roosevelt, Mark Twain, and Charles Dickens.

-If you’re looking for something more unique to the neighborhood, then give Nobu a try.
+If you’re looking for something more unique, then give Nobu a try.
 This kitchen is run by celebrity chef Nobuyuki Matsuhisa, and he serves up a fusion of Japanese and Peruvian dishes.
 The plating is artistic, the ingredients are fresh, and the food is out of this world.

 There’s also El Luchador Taqueria, which brings the flavors of SoCal to the Big Apple.
 It’s considered Mexican street food, but the veggies are fresh and the taste is bold.
 If you catch yourself with a shorter than usual lunch break, then this is the place to go.

 More Than Just A Place to Live

 19 Dutch is the newest addition to this downtown area, and it offers an entirely new take on city living.
 Cozy, warm, and welcoming, it creates a real home in the heart of such a bustling area.
 Gracious floor plans meet with state of the art appliances and oak wood flooring, while the floor to ceiling windows bring in an abundance of natural lighting.
 The rooftop terrace provides breathtaking views of the city skyline, while its key location offers quick travel to various New York City transits.